deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

         p_{\sigma}(x)=e^{- \inf_z \left(-\log p(z) + \frac{1}{2\sigma}\|x-z\|^2 \right)}.

-All MCMC methods inherit from :class:`deepinv.sampling.MCMC`.
+All MCMC methods inherit from :class:`deepinv.sampling.MonteCarlo`.
 We also provide MCMC methods for sampling from the posterior distribution based on the unadjusted Langevin algorithm.